 View this post on Instagram

-The Lower Hudson Partnership for Regional Invasive Species Management (PRISM) is an excellent place to go for resources, events, and identifying invasive species.
+The Lower Hudson Partnership for Regional Invasive Species Management (PRISM), a collective of environmental organizations and individuals focused on invasive species in the region, is an excellent place to go for resources, events, and identifying invasive species.

 Related: Plant These Vegetables Now for Your Fall Garden in the Hudson Valley